 INCOMING FIRST-YEAR AND TRANSFER STUDENTS – to be considered for scholarships in the School of Art you must complete the INCOMING STUDENT APPLICATION.

-Incoming First-Year and Transfer Students may also apply for the financial need based H.Y.
-Price Scholarship.
-Mr. H.Y.
-Price endowed these scholarships to enable undergraduate men and women of good character and ability to attend Texas Tech University who otherwise would be denied this opportunity for lack of financial means.
-All students in the J.T. & Margaret Talkington College of Visual & Performing Arts are eligible.
+Incoming First-Year and Transfer Students may also apply for the financial need-based Wendell B. Price Memorial Scholarship, one of the scholarships established under the H.Y.
+Price, Jr. Scholarship Endowment.
+Mr. Price established the endowment, in memory of his son, who lost his life in an airplane accident in 1960, to support students in art and music.
+Mr. Price wanted these scholarships to enable undergraduate men and women of good character and ability to attend Texas Tech University who otherwise would be denied this opportunity for lack of financial means.
+Art and Music students entering the J.T. & Margaret Talkington College of Visual & Performing Arts are eligible to apply.

 The deadline to apply for consideration for an H.Y.
-Price Scholarship for the 2019-2020 academic year is May 1st.
-Download the application form by clicking [HERE].
-Return the completed form to:
+Price Scholarship for the 2021-2022 academic year is May 1st.
+The link to the application form will be posted here early in 2021.

 For consideration, applicants must also have completed a free Application for Financial Student Aid (FAFSA) online application at www.fafsa.ed.gov